hashicorp/terraform-cdk/examples/python/docker/README.md

 pipenv install
 ```

-Generate CDK for Terraform constructs for Terraform provides and modules used in the project.
+Generate CDK for Terraform constructs for Terraform providers and modules used in the project.

 ```bash
 cdktf get